Street luge: History

 Meanwhile, in the early 1990s, some Austrian skateboarders started sitting down on their skateboards on the way back from teaching skiing in the Alps.
 This activity lead to a classic style street luge race in the Kaunertal Valley, in western Austria, called Hot Heels.
 At the outset, the founders started lying down on wooden boards closer to large skateboards than the usual street luge, and with smaller wheels: this came to be known as classic luge, or buttboard.
 The race, which ran until 2003, came to function as a de facto world championships, including all the downhill disciplines such as street luge, stand up downhill skateboard, classic luge, gravity biking and inline skating.
 There is now a healthy street luge riding and racing presence in many European countries (see below).

 In the mid 1990s, ESPN’s X Games showcased street luge to the world and the sport was originally sanctioned by RAIL, then by the International Gravity Sports Association (IGSA).
 NBC followed ESPN’s lead and created the Gravity Games in which the sport was sanctioned by Extreme Downhill International (EDI).
 Smaller events were also held in Canada, South Africa, Australia, Switzerland, Germany, Sweden and the U.K. Qualification criteria for these events varied and were controlled by each of the sanctioning bodies.

 After a media splurge through the late 1990s and early 2000s, extreme sports like street luge have taken a lower profile.
 The X Games has become more stadium-based for commercial reasons.
 Others, such as the Gravity Games, Hot Heels and the Australian Xtreme Games, have disappeared.

 While no longer a sport in either the X Games or Gravity Games, street luge is a burgeoning sport in numerous countries with competitions around the globe.
 There are approximately 1200 active street luge riders in the world.

-World record
+World record for gravity-powered speed

-On September 10, 2016, Mike McIntyre went 164.12 km/h (101.98 mph) at l'Ultime Descente.
+On September 10, 2016, American Mike McIntyre broke the world record by reaching 164.12 km/h (101.98 mph) at l'Ultime Descente on his third of three runs, with all three runs breaking the 100 mph barrier.
+McIntyre crashed heavily in the treacherous nadir of the descent during his shutdown process and spent the night in a Quebec City hospital.